ElementsProject/lightning/doc/PLUGINS.md

 you plan on removing them: this will disable them if the user sets `allow-deprecated-apis` to false (which every developer should do, right?).

+The `nonnumericids` indicates that the plugin can handle string JSON request `id` fields: prior to v22.11 lightningd used numbers for these, and the change to strings broke some plugins.
+If not set, then strings will be used once this feature is removed after v23.05.
+See [the lightning-rpc documentation][lightning-rpc.7.md] for how to handle JSON `id` fields!

 The `dynamic` indicates if the plugin can be managed after `lightningd` has been started using the [plugin][lightning-plugin] JSON-RPC command.
 Critical plugins that should not be stopped should set it